 Mary Ashby sought out faculty members in Mount Mercy’s Education Department to see how she could help them train their teachers in multi-sensory learning.

-“She wanted to see if there was something we could do to provide training to our teachers who are going into special education, especially to work with students in a multi-sensory way,” says Dr. Ellen O’Keefe, associate professor and chair of the Education Department.
+“She wanted to see if there was something we could do to provide training to our teachers who are going into special education, especially to work with students in a multi-sensory way,” says Dr. Ellen O’Keefe, Education Department professor.
 “So we came up with a way to infuse into our curriculum, for free through her endowment, training in multi-sensory areas.”

 Few colleges or universities offer this kind of training in the classroom.
 Typically, teachers become trained in this method by attending an expensive training course once they are employed post-graduation.
 Mount Mercy teachers leave school already having this training.